-Did you know that the Netherlands is the eighth-highest-paying country in the world?
+Did you know that the Netherlands is among the ten highest-paying countries in the world?

 With its central European location, it’s a thriving economic centre and one of the top European working destinations.
 People from all around the world choose this country in search of great career opportunities.